jBugman/mod_no_estates/README.md

 ### 'No Estates' mod for Europa Universalis IV

-I do not like estates feature in Cossacks DLC so I put together a simple mod to disable it.
+I do not like estates feature so I put together a simple mod to disable it.

 * Disables estates for all countries
 * Disables estate-related events